 Factors not in our control can have an effect on any kitchen remodeling job’s timeline.

 For example, my finishing facility is a covered open-air hangar in southern California.
 Where I live, most days are sunny, but occasional rain can slow my progress because higher humidity and/or lower temperatures can slow the curing process.

 Another common delay is the domino effect caused by one contractor running late on part of the job.
 For example, most clients want their floor installed before their cabinets.
 My timeline, therefore, might be affected by your floor contractor.

 I always hope that uncontrollable delays will be minimal, but the truth is that no matter which contractor you choose to work with, you should expect at least a little bit of the unexpected.

 Custom cabinet timeline

-Custom kitchen cabinets require more time than mass-produced cabinets, and when I build them, you’ll have an heirloom to pass on.
+Custom cabinets, custom cabinet doors and drawer fronts, handcrafted dovetail drawers, and wall-to-wall custom dimensions require more time and attention than mass-produced cabinets.
+When I build them, you’ll have an heirloom to pass on.
 Your custom cabinets will be durable, a work of art from a true artist.

 Contact me today for a free quote on your project.